Safer Speed

 Oct 2026 - Mar 2027

-The Road Safety Commission has announced it will roll out 100 speed awareness signs for high-risk school zones across the state as part of the State Government Road Safety Reform Package
+The Road Safety Commission is rolling out 100 speed awareness signs for high-risk school zones across the state as part of the State Government Road Safety Reform Package.

 The City will share further information if locations within Vincent are included in this program.